Benjamin Schafer

 Bio:

-Prior to Yale, Benjamin received an AB, magna cum laude with highest honors; Phi Beta Kappa, in History with a secondary in African American Studies from Harvard College, where he was awarded the Thomas T. Hoopes Senior Thesis Prize, the David Herbert Donald Prize in American History, and the Rev. Peter J. Gomes Prize in Religion and Ethnicity.
-Benjamin also holds an MPhil in Economic and Social History from Emmanuel College, University of Cambridge.
-He works as a research assistant for Professors Elizabeth Hinton and Vaness Ogle and has previously worked as a researcher for Professor Fredrik Logevall (Harvard) and the John F. Kennedy Library Foundation.
+Prior to Yale, Ben received an AB, magna cum laude with highest honors; Phi Beta Kappa, in History with a secondary in African American Studies from Harvard College, where he was awarded the Thomas T. Hoopes Senior Thesis Prize, the David Herbert Donald Prize in American History, and the Rev. Peter J. Gomes Prize in Religion and Ethnicity.
+He also holds an MPhil in Economic and Social History from Emmanuel College, University of Cambridge.
+He has worked as a researcher for Professors Elizabeth Hinton and Vanessa Ogle (Yale), Professor Fredrik Logevall (Harvard), and the John F. Kennedy Library Foundation.
+He has been a Teaching Fellow for Professors Arne Westad (Fall 2024, The Twentieth Century: A World History), David Engerman (Fall 2023, The Origins of U.S. Global Power), and Marco Ramos (Spring 2023, The History of Drugs in America).
+Ben is a recipient of the 2023-24 Yale University Prize Teaching Fellowship.

-Benjamin has served on the History Department’s Graduate Student Advisory Committee since September 2021 and has been a department representative on the Yale Graduate Student Assembly since May 2022.
-He is a member of the Graduate School of Arts and Sciences Executive Committee, the Yale University Library Student Advisory Committee, and the GSA Steering Committee, and he has previously served on the Graduate School of Arts and Sciences Committee on Regulations and Discipline.
-In New Haven, he is a member of St. Thomas’s Episcopal Church, where he serves as a lector and Eucharistic minister.
+Ben has served on the History Department Graduate Student Advisory Committee since September 2021 and has been a department representative in the Yale Graduate Student Assembly since May 2022.
+He is a member of the Graduate School of Arts and Sciences Executive Committee, the Yale University Library Student Advisory Committee, and the Graduate Student Assembly Steering Committee, and he has previously served on the Graduate School of Arts and Sciences Committee on Regulations and Discipline.
+He also served as the Secretary of the Student Advisory Council to the 2023-24 Yale Presidential Search Committee.